-Section 3.35 Milk Meters
+Section 3.35.
+Milk Meters

 - A.1.
+General.
 This code applies to devices used for the measurement of milk; generally applicable to, but not limited to, meters used in dairies, milk processing plants, and cheese factories, to measure incoming bulk milk. - A.2.
-See also Sec.
-1.10.
-General Code requirements. - A.3.
-This code does not apply to mass flow meters (see Sec.
-3.37.
+Exceptions.
+This code does not apply to mass flow meters (see Section 3.37.
 Code for Mass Flow Meters).
-(Added 1994)
+(Added 1994) - A.3.
+Additional Code Requirements.
+In addition to the requirements of this code, Milk Meters shall meet the requirements of Section 1.10.
+General Code.

 - S.1.
 Design of Indicating and Recording Elements and of Recorded Representations. - S.1.1.
 Primary Elements. - S.1.1.1.
 General.
-A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.

-S.1.1.2.
-Units -

-- (a) A meter shall indicate, and record if the meter is equipped to record, its deliveries in terms of liters or gallons.
+A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element. - S.1.1.2.
+Units. - (a) A meter shall indicate, and record if the meter is equipped to record, its deliveries in terms of liters or gallons.
 Fractional parts of the liter shall be in terms of decimal subdivisions.
 Fractional parts of the gallon shall be in terms of either decimal or binary subdivisions. - (b) When it is an industry practice to purchase and sell milk by weight based upon 1.03 kg/L (8.6 lb/gal), the primary indicating element may indicate in kilograms or pounds.
 The weight value division shall be a decimal multiple or submultiple of 1, 2, or 5.
 Fractional parts of the kilogram or pound shall be in decimal subdivisions.
 (See S.4.5.
 Conversion Factor) - S.1.1.3.
 Value of Smallest Unit.
-The value of the smallest unit of indicated quantity and recorded quantity, if the meter is equipped to record, shall not exceed the equivalent of: - (a) 0.5 L or 5 kg (1 pt or 1 lb) when measuring quantities less than or equal to 4000 L or 4000 kg (1000 gal or 8600 lb), or - (b) 5 L or 5 kg (1 gal or 10 lb) when measuring quantities in excess of 4000 L or 4000 kg (1000 gal or 8600 lb).
+The value of the smallest unit of indicated quantity and recorded quantity, if the meter is equipped to record, shall not exceed the equivalent of: - (a) 0.5 L or 0.5 kg (1 pt or 1 lb) when measuring quantities less than or equal to 4000 L or 4000 kg (1000 gal or 8600 lb); or - (b) 5 L or 5 kg (1 gal or 10 lb) when measuring quantities in excess of 4000 L or 4000 kg (1000 gal or 8600 lb).

 - S.1.1.4.
 Advancement of Indicating and Recording Elements.
 Primary indicating and recording elements shall be susceptible to advancement only by the mechanical operation of the meter.
-However, a meter may be cleared by advancing its elements to zero, but only if: - (a) the advancing movement, once started, cannot be stopped until zero is reached, or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position. - S.1.1.5.
-Return to Zero.
-Primary indicating elements and primary recording elements, if the device is equipped to record, shall be readily returnable to a definite zero indication.
+However, a meter may be cleared by advancing its elements to zero, but only if: - (a) the advancing movement, once started, cannot be stopped until zero is reached; or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position.

+S.1.1.5.
+Return to Zero. - Primary indicating elements and primary recording elements, if the device is equipped to record, shall be readily returnable to a definite zero indication.
 Means shall be provided to prevent the return of the primary indicating elements and the primary recording elements, if the device is so equipped, beyond their correct zero position.